noriyoshiabe/NASequencer/doc/en/mml.md

 #### Gatetime by Ratio
 Specify ratio of gatetime.
 Valid value range is 0 to 16.
-The gatetime of note will be <value>/16.
+The gatetime of note will be specified value / 16.
 Initial value is 15.

 ```